 Your family will be the determining factor.
 Some families are more dysfunctional than others, and those that are dysfunctional in real life tend to have issues on Facebook, as well.
 If you’re afraid that one of your family members is going to go on a tirade the next time you post about this or that political issue, don’t friend them.

 If only it were that easy for everyone.
 You may find yourself in a situation where you don’t want to friend a family member, but the person takes personal offense to the fact you don’t want to friend them.
-This is a good place to draw a line in the sand if they frequently pressure you, but if you don’t want to deal with the drama you can check out our Facebook privacy guide and our article about using the new privacy controls found on Facebook’s timeline.
+This is a good place to draw a line in the sand if they frequently pressure you, but if you don’t want to deal with the drama you can check out our article about using the new privacy controls found on Facebook’s timeline.

 Let us know if you friend your family or not on Facebook, and if so, whether it has been a success or a nightmare.